I would like to start with a quote about faithfulness from a man by the name of Vance Habner. He wrote the following:

 He was faithful to Him who appointed Him, as Moses also was in all His house.
 Hebrews 3:2 (NASB)

-If you think back to the time when God met Moses, called him and sent him to the Israelites to deliver them from Egypt into Palestine, that reveals Moses was a sent one – an apostle.
+If you think back to the time when God met Moses, called him and sent him to the Israelites to deliver them from Egypt into Canaan, that reveals Moses was a sent one – an apostle.
 He was one sent by God.
 Therefore, when the Spirit says that Jesus is the apostle or a “sent one,” that was a very important comment because it prepares us for the point that both Moses and Jesus were sent.

 When the Spirit said that Jesus was the High Priest of our confession it is important to understand that Moses was never a high priest.
 At this point, a Jewish reader would start comparing Jesus and Moses.
 Jesus is a sent one.
 Moses is a sent one.
 Jesus is a high priest but Moses was not a high priest.
 A Jewish reader is going to be making all of these comparisons.
 The conclusion is that Jesus is more important than Moses, because Jesus was a high priest, but Moses was not.